Prashanth-K-Narasimhan/conf-kakfa-mongodb-stk/README.md

 ksql will create two derived topics:

-telemetry_transformed — a stream that contains flattened/enriched rows (one row per incoming event, possibly with added fields like low_soc or ingest_ts).
+telemetry_raw — a stream that contains flattened/enriched rows (one row per incoming event, possibly with added fields like low_soc or ingest_ts).
 Useful for sinking raw events to Mongo (audit trail).

 vehicle_latest — the backing topic for a TABLE of the latest metrics per did.
 This is a compacted topic containing one up-to-date row per device (perfect for dashboards, lookups and upserts into Mongo).